girlbytesback/girlbytesback/README.md

 *girl bytes back* is my playground for trying ideas and learning new things surfacing in the tech world

 **💭 career interests & experience:**
-primarily backend & API development in java including event-driven architecture, distributed systems, and real-time data pipelines. i've spent the last few years owning complex financial integrations (payment processing, event-driven webhooks, kafka reliability) and building the APIs and data models behind them. now growing into AI product engineering — LLMs, ML, evals, embeddings, RAG — and drawn to startups and teams using this technology to create what once wasn't possible.
+primarily backend & API development in java including event-driven architecture, distributed systems, and real-time data pipelines. i've spent the last few years owning complex financial integrations (payment processing, event-driven webhooks, kafka reliability) and building the APIs and data models behind them. now pivoting into AI product engineering — LLMs, ML, evals, embeddings, RAG — and drawn to startups and teams using this technology to create what once wasn't possible.

 **🛠 currently building:**
 [closetLLM](https://github.com/girlbytesback/closet-llm-app)